 Examples of databases and publishers who offer altmetric services:

 ORCID provides a persistent digital identifier that distinguishes you from every other researcher.
 Include your ORCID identifier in any research workflow to ensure you get credit for your work.
 In the future, using ORCID will reduce the need to enter data into a variety of different systems.

 The University hopes that every researcher registers for an ORCID ID for publications, datasets, and other research outputs.

 Create an ORCID id or add an existing ORCID id in your TUHAT profile, see instructions here.

 Select your favorite journals and search terms to create a personal 'river of science' front page loaded with latest articles and freshest information about the subjects you are interested in.

 Electronic resources are available in the network of University of Helsinki or through remote access.
 Remote access requires University user ID and password.

 Researcher, send author´s accepted manuscript file to be deposited in the library:

 Please, attach also publication information (title / number) to come.

-If you are unsure of article version you are entitled to self-archive, send all versions to us.
+If you are unsure which version of your publication you are entitled to self-archive, send all versions to us.
 We will find out publishing policy and conditions.
-Additional information: different versionsVersi
+Additional information: article versionsVersi